Spectral properties and coding transitions of Haar-random quantum codes: Spectral statistics in the microcanonical channel

-The positive semi-definite square matrix $W = A A^\dag$, where $A$ is an $d \times \phi$ matrix with complex i.i.d.
+The positive semi-definite square matrix $W = A A^\dag$, where $A$ is an $d \times \phi$ matrix with complex independent and identically distributed (i.i.d.)
 Gaussian entries, is said to belong to the Wishart (anti-Wishart) ensemble for $d<\phi$ ($d>\phi$).
 In the former case, $W$ is full-rank, while in the latter, $W$ has $d-\phi$ zero eigenvalues.
 Defining $c = d/\phi$ as in the main text, in the limit $d,\phi \rightarrow\infty$, the distribution of eigenvalues of $W/\tr{W}$ converges to the Marchenko-Pastur distribution~\cite{MarPast,Livan_2018}:

 Now let us apply this to the eigenvalues of the microcanonically corrupted density matrix $\micro{w}(\rho_{RQ})$, which is a $q^{N+k} \times q^{N+k}$ positive semi-definite matrix with trace 1 and $\min(q^{N+k},\Omega(w))$ eigenvalues.
 Assigning an arbitrary numbering of weight-$w$ errors $E_1, E_2,...,E_{\Omega(w)}$, we can define the $q^{N+k} \times \Omega(w)$ matrix $A$ with entries